Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 Things to do Bol - Travel Croatia like a local

-The Island of Brač is known for its stone, which has been used to line streets and is chiseled into sculptures, and even the Roman Emperor Diocletian had a palace built in Split with it.
+The Island of Brač is known for its stone, which has been used to line streets and to carve sculptures, and even the Roman Emperor Diocletian had a palace built in Split with it.

-The art of lapidary, a centuries-old tradition, is kept alive in Bol at the Sculpting Academy in Pučišća.
-Here, students learn how to take enormous slices of Brač stone and transform them into decorative pieces.
-Amazingly, it’s the only stone masonry school in Europe and best of all; you can check it out while school is in session and watch how the stone comes alive.
+The centuries-old art of lapidary is kept alive in Bol at the Sculpting Academy in Pučišća.
+Here, students learn how to cutenormous slabs of Brač stone into decorative pieces.
+Amazingly, it is one of the few specialized stone masonry schools in Europe.
+And best of all, you can check it out while school is in session and watch how the stone comes alive.

-Clocks, mortar, pestles, candlestick holders, and magnets are just a few Brač stone souvenirs cut, sanded, polished, and waiting to be taken home with you.
+Clocks, mortars and pestles, candlestick holders, and magnets are just a few Brač stone souvenirs, sanded and polished, ready to take home with you.
 One of the best places to pick up a souvenir is at one of the several kiosks along the beach promenade in Brač, but it can be found in other areas of the country, including the Zagreb Christmas markets.

 29. Kažun From Istria

 A very charming and favorite indigenous Croatian souvenir is a miniature replica of the Istrian Kažun.
 A kažun is a circular field house with a conical top, built from natural stone with no windows.
-It was first used to house people indigenous to the Mediterranean and then shepherds as a shelter from bad weather and storage of field tools.
+Shepherds and farmers traditionally used it as shelter and storage, and by sheards as a shelter from bad weather and for storing tools.

 This original souvenir combines history, beauty, and artistry.
 Along with Istria, it is characteristic of coastal regions in Croatia and other Mediterranean countries.
 It’s a faithful replica of the real Istrian Kažuns and will undoubtedly be an ideal gift for those who appreciate Croatian heritage and arts.

-Prices at street stalls throughout Istria and in souvenir shops run about 6 euros for smaller to about 24 euros for larger Kažuns.
+Prices at street stalls throughout Istria and in souvenir shops range from about 6 euros for smaller Kažuns to about 24 euros for larger Ones.

 30. Zovnica